ibm-cloud-docs/assistant/getting-started.md

 1. Click the **Assistants** icon ![Assistants menu icon](images/nav-ass-icon.png) to open a list of your assistants.
 1. Find the *My first assistant* assistant, and open it.
-1. Do one of the following things to test your assistant with a preview link integration.
+1. Test your assistant with a preview link integration.

     The preview link integration builds your assistant into a chat widget that is hosted by an IBM-branded web page.
 You can open the web page and chat with your assistant to test it out.

-    - If the assistant was created for you, you must add a preview link integration.
+1. If a *My first assistant* assistant was created for you, then you must add a preview link integration.
 From the *Integrations* area, click **Add integration**, and then click **Preview Link**.
 Click **Create**.

-    - If you created the assistant yourself, then click the preview link integration tile to open it.

-      When you create an assistant yourself, a preview link integration is created for you automatically.
+    When you you create an assistant yourself, you can skip this step.
+A preview link integration is added to the assistant for you automatically.
+Click the preview link integration tile to open it.

 1. Click the URL that is displayed on the page.

     The test web page opens in a new tab.
+You can start submitting message to see how your assistant responds.

+    With a Lite plan, you can use the service for free.
+With other plans, you are charged for messages that you submit from the preview link integration.
+You can review metrics about the test user conversations from the Analytics page.
+You are not charged for messages that you submit from the "Try it out" pane, and the exchanges you have there are not logged.
+    {: note}

 1. Type `hello` into the text field, and watch your assistant respond.

     ![The widget in the preview link integration showing a single dialog exchange.](images/gs-test-from-preview-link.png)